 As a team, we got talking and realized that it wasn't the first time that clicking “Save” or “Update” had saved the day.
 We had even used it successfully with PublishPress plugins.

-On Friday, we’d updated one product that was part of a bundle.
-Yes, we updated the product, but the bundle data wasn’t automatically updated.
-As soon as we edited the bundle and clicked the “Update”, the save_post hook ran and the bundle data was now up-to-date.
+On Friday, we'd updated one product that was part of a bundle.
+Yes, we updated the product, but the bundle data wasn't automatically updated.
+As soon as we edited the bundle and clicked the “Update”, the save_post hook ran and the bundle data was updated.

-This probably isn’t ideal behavior, and can be confusing for WordPress users.
-But if you’re seeing errors after a plugin update, or a change to your plugin’s settings, try clicking “Save” or “Update”.
+This probably isn't ideal behavior, and can be confusing for WordPress users.
+However, if you're seeing errors after a plugin update, or a change to your plugin's settings, try clicking “Save” or “Update”.